Docs · Backups

 • Download a fresh per-user JSON export for the user you’re about to affect

-• Create a whole-instance SQLite backup
+• Create a whole-instance SQLite backup if you want a separate manual checkpoint as well

 Next: Reverse proxy · Privacy · Install